 Her greatest joy and proudest accomplishment is her son Thaddeus.
 Early in her short-lived marriage, Joni found herself a single parent and as a single parent she has loved and cared for her son with all the zeal of a super mom like only she could.
 Thaddeus has grown to be a young man of strong character and we are all proud of him.

 Joni was a health fanatic long before it became fashionable.
 Her son Thaddeus was encouraged (but never forced) to try foods like wheat grass and nut cheese or kale chips in place of unhealthy fast foods.
 She influenced her entire family to become more health conscious and to make healthy lifestyle choices.
 To this day many family members continue to walk a heathy path because of her influence.
 Joni was a ground breaker and a trendsetter.

 She set trends in fashion, and could often be seen wearing the latest haute couture from Paris France to family potluck dinners or at her son’s football games.

 She was a generous giver and found great joy in finding the perfect gifts for others.
 She went through lengths to help others realize their dreams and crystalize their goals (including me!).
 To this day, I hear many success stories from others that started out with a word of encouragement or an act of kindness from Joni.

 She was an avid reader and constantly read books to inspire and stimulate her creative abilities and solidify her goals.

-She was not always happy on this earth, and struggled many times with concerns and sudden challenges that often threw her for a loop.
-I watched and prayed for her as she faced issues such as, sexual harassment in the workplace, racial discrimination, false reports or accusation in the media, and challenges in personal and business relationships.
+She was not always happy on this earth, and struggled many times with concerns and sudden challenges that often threw her out of sorts.
+I watched and prayed for her as she faced issues such as sexual harassment in the workplace, racial discrimination, false reports or accusations in the media and challenges in personal and business relationships.